 After fielding an inquiry, Reporters Committee attorneys discuss the general legal landscape and, if necessary, help journalists seek legal representation.

 Matthews said the hotline is not intended as a tool to provide legal advice, but attorneys working on the hotline can speak generally about legal issues and refer journalists to the Reporters Committee’s legal guides, which offer guidance on everything from covering elections and protests to accessing public records and government meetings.

 The hotline also does not create an attorney-client relationship, although Reporters Committee attorneys keep hotline matters confidential.

 Reporters Committee attorneys sometimes take on hotline cases themselves.
-But Matthews said attorneys working on the hotline typically put journalists in touch with local attorneys who often provide legal services for free or at a discounted rate, which is exactly what happened in the case of Martínez.
+But Matthews said attorneys working on the hotline typically put journalists in touch with local attorneys who often provide legal services for free or at a discounted rate.

 The Reporters Committee regularly files friend-of-the-court briefs and its attorneys represent journalists and news organizations pro bono in court cases that involve First Amendment freedoms, the newsgathering rights of journalists and access to public information.
 Stay up-to-date on our work by signing up for our monthly newsletter and following us on Twitter or Instagram.